Ananya0104/Image-Enhancement-and-Analysis-using-CNN/README.md

 **Edge Detection:**

-**Why we use it:** Edge detection is a fundamental image processing technique used to identify boundaries within an image.
+**Objective:** Edge detection is a fundamental image processing technique used to identify boundaries within an image.
 It's crucial for tasks like object detection, image segmentation, and feature extraction.

-**Objective:** By performing edge detection, we anticipate to highlight significant transitions in intensity, which correspond to edges or boundaries in the image.
+**Effect:** By performing edge detection, we anticipate to highlight significant transitions in intensity, which correspond to edges or boundaries in the image.
 The result should be a binary image or a map indicating the presence of edges

 **Original Image**